 Found right on the edge of the Berkshire Mountains range, Ridgefield is a cute town located northwest of New Canaan.

 It’s home to the Ridgefield Playhouse, a professional regional theater that produces its own productions, shows movies, and hosts concerts throughout the year.

 There are also plenty of restaurants, shops, and public parks like Seth Low Pierrepont State Park Reserve.

 Also found in town is the Keeler Tavern Museum, an 18th-century house used during the Revolutionary War and then owned as a summer home by architect Cass Gilbert in the early 1900s.

-The last of the Connecticut cities close to New York is Danbury.
+The last of the cities in Connecticut close to NYC is Danbury.
 It has its own unique moniker–the home of America’s hat industry!